hpcn-uam/iDPDK-LatencyMeter/README.md

     --pktLen "Packet LENGTH" : Sets the size of each sent packet
     --trainLen "TRAIN LENGTH" : Enables and sets the packet train length
     --trainSleep "TRAIN SLEEP": Sleep in NS between packets
-    --hw : Checks HW timestamp packet [For debug purposes]
     --sts : Mode that sends lots of packets but only a few are timestamped
     --waitTime "WAIT TIMEOUT" : Nanoseconds to stop the measurment when all
                                     packets has been sent
     --chksum : Each packet recalculate the IP/ICMP checksum
     --autoInc : Each packet autoincrements the ICMP's sequence number
     --bw : Only measures bandwidth, but with higher resolution
     --bwp: Only measures bandwidth(pasive) by just listening.
-No packet is sent
-    --lo : The application works in loopback mode.
-Used to measure TTL
+No packet is sent --lo : The application works in loopback mode.
+Used to measure RTT
 ````